Residence Hall Safety

 If you are awakened by the sound of a fire alarm:

-- Feel the door to see if it is hot.
+- Feel the door to see if it is hot to touch

-- If the door is not hot, kneel against the door and open it slightly, if smoke and heat rushes in, close the door immediately and dial 911 for help!
+- If the door is not hot to touch, kneel with your against the door and open it slightly, if smoke and heat rushes in, close the door immediately and dial 911 for help!

 Remember the following fire safety tips: